 If you cannot use the online service, complete and return the form in the pre-paid envelope provided.

-i) If you respond to the HEF by telling us there are no changes, we will not contact you again as part of the 2017 canvass;
+1. If you respond to the HEF by telling us there are no changes, we will not contact you again as part of that year's canvass;

-If you register online we will not need to send you a paper ITR.
+If you apply to register online we will not need to send you a paper ITR.

-If you do not respond to the Housing Enquiry Form, we are required to send you a reminder, and if necessary a second reminder.
+If you do not respond to the Household Enquiry Form, we are required to send you a reminder, and if necessary a second reminder.

 Please help us save money by responding to the first form.